Calculating Ultra-Strong and Extended Solutions for Nine Men's Morris, Morabaraba, and Lasker Morris: Results

 \section{Results}

 \FloatBarrier

-The computed databases for the ultra-strong solutions, and other resources\footnote{The programs that can compute and use the databases, and the heuristic $\alpha$-$\beta$ program that we used for testing are also available with their sources.} are available at our website: \verb+http://compalg.inf.elte.hu/~ggevay/mills/+.
+The computed databases for the ultra-strong solutions, and other resources\footnote{The programs that can compute and use the databases, and the heuristic $\alpha$-$\beta$ program that we used for testing are also available with their sources.} are available at our website: \verb+https://www.inf.u-szeged.hu/~danner/mills+.

 Table \ref{table:stats} shows some statistics about the variants.
 Note that the numbers for Lasker Morris are different from what Stahlhacke gave \cite{Stahlhacke}, because he used slightly different rules.